AndreD4/C_language_Part6/README.md

       (cond_expr) ? exprl : expr2

 * cond_expr evaluates to a boolean expression
-  - if cond_expr is true then the value of expr is returned
+  - if cond_expr is true then the value of expr1 is returned
   - if cond_expr is false then the value of expr2 is returned

 * Similar to if-else construct